mihneasim/writing/engineering/svg-png.md

 The experiment did not perform a comprehensive comparison.
 What we left
 out:

-1. Rasterization of color gradients.
+1. Rasterisation of colour gradients.
-1. Rasterization of all the other different shapes: other curves and angled lines.
+1. Rasterisation of all the other different shapes: other curves and angled lines.
 1. What happens when downsizing details?
 How would each engine choose what details to drop and how?
 1. How about upscaling details?
 1. Is there a rendering performance impact on the browser when dealing with more complex illustrations?

-As previously stated, rasterization is a complex field by itself, which by the way, also addresses the rendering of 3D scenes onto our 2D screens; and I'm only scratching the surface here with the quickest intro I could offer in this article.
+As previously stated, rasterisation is a complex field by itself, which by the way, also addresses the rendering of 3D scenes onto our 2D screens; and I'm only scratching the surface here with the quickest intro I could offer in this article.